ahernandez16/GOT-random-quote-generator/README.md

-randomQuoteGenerator-GOT
+GOT-randomQuoteGenerator
 ========================

 Simple bootstrap site generating Game of Thrones quotes using JSON and Ajax.

 Stack used
 ----------
-	* Bootstrap
+- Bootstrap
-	* JSON
+- JSON
-	* Ajax
+- Ajax

 ### Online demo ###